-56 Rule Determination - Split Snowy Region and Congestion Pricing and Negative Residue Management Arrangements for the Snowy Region accumulation when the Murray-Tumut constraint binds and, therefore, also reduces the effect that clamping and "re-orientation" under the base case would have on the value of IRSR units.
+The Abolition proposal does address the pricing arrangements that triggered negative residues on the Victoria-Snowy interconnector when the Murray-Tumut constraint bound.
+It eliminates the problem of negative residues due to loop flows.
+This greatly reduces the risk of NEMMCO intervention to manage negative residues accumulation when the Murray-Tumut constraint binds and, therefore, also reduces the effect that clamping and "re-orientation" under the base case would have on the value of IRSR units.

-The Commission expects that the reduction in basis risk for Snowy Hydro under the Abolition alternative will promote incentives for Snowy Hydro to offer more competitively priced contracts at the NSW and Victorian RRNs, introducing greater competitive pressure in the contract markets at those RRNs, and providing competitive benefit for the wider contract market.
+The Commission expects that the reduction in basis risk for Snowy Hydro under the Abolition proposal will promote incentives for Snowy Hydro to offer more competitively priced contracts at the NSW and Victorian RRNs, introducing greater competitive pressure in the contract markets at those RRNs, and providing competitive benefit for the wider contract market.
 However, it is not possible to be conclusive on the net effect Abolition would have on the firmness of IRSRs between Victoria and NSW, and the resulting impact that would have on participants' willingness to trade between those regions.